wndenis/gSorter/README.md

 </p>

 ### Results
 Unfortunately, we couldnt take prize due to unexpected change of task.
 In fact, they wanted not a neural network object recognition - any CV method was acceptable.
-They wanted us to program to program some kind of manipulator we were not told about.
+They wanted us to program some kind of manipulator we were not told about.

 ### Conclusion
 We collected and labeled the dataset of 1000 images of Redbull cans.